Turks in Sweden: Football clubs

 In 1973 the Macedonian Turks formed the KSF Prespa Birlik football club.
 Players of Turkish nationality have also played in FBK Balkan fotball club.

 Political parties

-Nuance Party is a minority focused party that was founded in 2019 by Turkish-born politician Mikail Yüksel.
+Nuance Party is a minority focused and Turkey-friendly party that was founded in 2019 by Turkish-born politician Mikail Yüksel.

 Politics and elections

 In the 2018 Swedish general election, 10 000 Swedish citizens living in Turkey were expected to cast their votes in Turkey.

 As in May 2022 Sweden made an accession bid to join NATO, Turkey demanded that Sweden ends its alleged support for the Gülen movement.